 When you understand how your thinking connects with your behavior, you can change your entire life experience by shifting your thoughts.
-This practice is embedded in principles of mindfulness, through which you start to notice the automatic thinking that often influences your mood, feelings, and behaviors without your awareness.
+This practice is embedded in principles of mindfulness, through which you start to notice the intuitive thinking that often influences your mood, feelings, and behaviors without your awareness.

 Cognitive-behavioral therapy is characterized by several elements that work in concert to create lasting effects for those in recovery from addiction.
 For example, CBT:

+Like most forms of psychotherapy, CBT typically works better when combined with other evidence-based treatment approaches.
 At Mile High Recovery Center in Denver, CO, our staff is experienced in treating addiction with CBT.
 We understand that you need effective psychological tools to combat the immediate gratification and sense of well-being that drugs and alcohol provide.
 We also know that “knowledge is power” is true and fundamental to why CBT works.

-Becoming a conscious participant in your own thought process does not mean that you’ll never have another negative thought.
+Becoming a conscious participant in your own thought process does not mean you’ll never have another negative thought.
 It simply means you’ll see it for what it is and can deny its power over you.

 Cognitive-behavioral therapy and other evidence-based recovery treatment therapies are at the core of our services.
 In addition to being trained in numerous modalities, our staff is interested in you and devoted to your recovery.